You are hereCan epilepsy patients use medical marijuana to prevent seizures?

 I never had any seizures as a kid.

-I never missed a day of smoking for 7 years, until I was 28, and that's when I had my first tonic-clonic seizure.
-A tonic-clonic seizure is sometimes called a "grand mal" seizure; the kind of seizure most people think of, where people go unconscious, jerk around and bite their mouth uncontrollably.
+It wasn't until I was 28 that I had my first tonic-clonic seizure.
+A tonic-clonic seizure is sometimes called a "grand mal" seizure; the kind of seizure most people think of, where people go unconscious, jerk around and sometimes clenvh their teeth or bite their mouth uncontrollably.

-I normally have any tonic-clonic seizures in my sleep or early in the morning.
+I normally have tonic-clonic seizures in my sleep or early in the morning.

 After I had my first few tonic-clonic seizures I got some extensive testing on my brain by a team of neurologists, including an EEG and an MRI.

 This testing showed that I was actually having partial seizures all the time, especially when I was tired or dehydrated.
 These partial seizures manifested themselves as stuttering, hand tremors, and me becomming unresponsive ("staring off into space" with no memory of the event), usually accompanied by a sudden sense of inexplicable confusion.

 The fact that I was having partial seizures all the time explained some weird phenomena I'd noticed.
 Sometimes people would tell me I'd just paused in the middle of a sentence for several seconds, and I didn't seem to realize or remember these pauses.
 Sometimes I'd suddenly forget where I was, and feel confused like I just "woke up", having lost memory of the last few minutes, even if I was standing or in the middle of a conversation or task.